mweagle/blog/content/posts/papers/Keeping It Too Simple/index.md

 > **Homogeneous/heterogeneous**
 >
-> The reductive tendency would result in assumptions that the processes, values,ways of doing things cultural norms, abilities, loyalties, and so forth are pretty muchthe same across the many diverse units ofthe CSS—a kind of uniformity tendency.
+> The reductive tendency would result in assumptions that the processes, values,ways of doing things cultural norms, abilities, loyalties, and so forth are pretty much the same across the many diverse units ofthe CSS—a kind of uniformity tendency.
 This reduction’s effect in design would be that the cognitive engineer fails to anticipate the diversity of reactions and adaptations to a workplace change.

 From a more conceptual level, reductionism makes perfect substitutability between human actors and devices seem possible ([How to Make Automated Systems Team Players
 ](https://www.researchgate.net/publication/2483863_How_to_Make_Automated_Systems_Team_Players), [MABA-MABA or abracadabra?
 Progress on human-automation co-ordination